irshathcodes/ui-snippets/README.md

 ## Ui Snippets

-just a bunch of react ui components created to learn react.
+just a bunch of ui components created to learn react.